 4.3.3.7 Use of safety related message, Message 14 (optional)

-The data contents of Message 14 if implemented [should be predefined and the transmission] should not exceed one-time period.
+The data contents of Message 14 if implemented [] should not exceed one-time period.
 Table 43 specifies the maximum number of data bits used for Message 14 and is based on the assumption that the theoretical maximum of stuffing bits will be needed.

 TABLE 43